Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 |---|---|---|---|---|---|

-The takeaway: borrow against the turnkey total, with a contingency.
-Under-borrow on the sticker price and you’ll be calling your lender mid-project asking for more — exactly when it’s hardest to get.
+The takeaway: borrow against the turnkey total, plus a contingency.
+Under-borrow on the sticker price and you’ll be calling your lender mid-project asking for more.

 Hidden costs to budget before you apply